Jucesr/i3-client/README.md

   * Change line items reducer prop items for entities.
   * Add utility tree to hanlde tree operations.

+## V0.7.3
+Date: Dec 17, 2018
+  * Fix position of row action modal.
+Now it´s fixed so its based on body document.
+  * The total of each section is displayed in the Estimate item table.

 ## Glossary

 * DB = Database